 If you manage a sales team, you are engaged in some sort of sales outreach.
 But what exactly is sales outreach?
 It’s more than just picking up a phone and dialing a number.
 Sales outreach means engaging with prospects or past customers who have gone cold but may have the potential to become active.
-This engagement can be done over the phone, via email, text messaging, or social media.
+This engagement can be done over the phone; via email; personalized, embedded video in email; text messaging; or social media.

 It’s important to remember that marketing and sales outreach are not interchangeable terms.
 Though these phrases describe complementary actions, they have different meanings.
 Outreach marketing is about staying in touch with online communities where your prospects are.
 This is often done through emails, social media, and digital advertising.
 Both kinds of outreach are necessary.

-With the right outreach strategy in place, sales and marketing professionals can assist in delivering quality leads and close more deals with the right strategy and tools.
+With the right outreach strategy in place for inbound marketing and outbound marketing, sales and marketing professionals can assist in delivering quality leads and close more deals with the right strategy and tools.

 Tested Sales Outreach Strategies

-Try these active outreach tactics to boost sales and better align outreach marketing and selling:
+Try these active outreach tactics to boost inbound and outbound sales and better align outreach marketing and selling: